List of Star Wars creatures: Cannok

+Cherfer

-CherferCherfers are aggressive, quadrupedal, herd animals from the planet Elom.
+Cherfers are aggressive, quadrupedal, herd animals from the planet Elom.
 Although they are omnivores, these beasts are quick to anger and prefer meat.

+Chiilak

-ChiilakChiilak are thick-furred, six-limbed bipeds that inhabit the glacial regions of the moon Misnor, and can grow up to 2.2 m (7.2 ft) tall.
+Chiilak are thick-furred, six-limbed bipeds that inhabit the glacial regions of the moon Misnor, and can grow up to 2.2 m (7.2 ft) tall.
 Although they can breathe air, they can hold their breath underwater for up to 20 minutes; similarly, their webbed paws make for easy swimming.